Unleash/unleash/website/docs/contributing/ADRs/front-end/jsx-conditionals.md

 ```

 #### Obfuscation of code smells and code cruft
-Nested ternaries are easier to spot then nested `<ConditionallyRender />` elements.
+Nested ternaries are easier to spot than nested `<ConditionallyRender />` elements.

 ```tsx
 <div>